panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 [Open the demo.](https://codesandbox.io/s/watch-ref-value-deep-x8re97?file=/src/App.vue)

 This time, however, if you click the "Increase" button there will be no message in the console!
-The conclusion is that `watch()` doesn't perform a deep watch by default on refs.
+The conclusion is that `watch()` doesn't deeply watch refs by default.

-DOM still updates while `countObjectRef.count`: which means the object in ref is still reactive in regards to the rendered output.
+However, DOM still updates when `countObjectRef.value.count`: which means the object in the ref is still reactive in regards to the rendered output.

 Of course, if you ask `watch()` to watch the ref deeply, it's going to work as expected: